Threaded Streams Fiber Arts Trail

 Welcome to the Threaded Streams Fiber Arts Trail

-The name Threaded Streams Fiber Arts Trail is an artful reference to the geological formation that makes up this part of Sauk County, Wisconsin.
+The name Threaded Streams Fiber Arts Trail is an artful reference to the geological formations along the Wisconsin and Baraboo rivers that make up Sauk and Columbia counties in south central Wisconsin.
 The beautiful Baraboo Hills that hug the city of Baraboo are the terminal moraine of the most recent advance of glaciers in the area.
 Melt water from under the ice sheet formed rivers that cut valleys as rocks and sediment was deposited along their routes.
 As the water flow subsided, crisscrossing channels formed in the river beds.
 Weaving across sandbars and sediment; these small channels are called braided streams.
 They are like shimmering ribbons, rippling along the surface of the land.

 Threaded Streams Trail Member Gallery